-The starkest interpretation of this kind of data was reflected in a 2003 article by Egyptian economist Samir Amin, who asserted that the global economy is creating what he called “the precarious classes,” both in agriculture and manufacturing, who cannot count on day-to-day remunerative activity to survive.
-He estimated that 2/3 to 3/4 of humankind is among the “precarious classes.”
+The starkest interpretation of this kind of data was reflected in a 2003 article by Egyptian economist Samir Amin.
+He asserted that the global economy is creating what he called “the precarious classes.”
+Both in agriculture and manufacturing they cannot count on day-to-day remunerative activity to survive.
+Amin estimated that 2/3 to 3/4 of humankind are among the “precarious classes.”

 Relevance to the Middle East in the 21st Century

-A financial publication entitled “Arab Banker” printed a summary of a World Bank study, “Two Years After London: Restarting Palestinian Economic Recovery” in 2007.
+A financial publication entitled “Arab Banker” printed a summary of a 2007 World Bank study, “Two Years After London: Restarting Palestinian Economic Recovery.”
 The World Bank, the Arab Banker, and other sources presented the following alarming data:

 -The percentage of Gazans living in poverty steadily increased from 1998 (21.6%) to 2006 (35%).

--Israeli policies barring imports and exports isolated Gaza from the Israeli and global economy made matters worse; a 90 % decline in Gaza’s industrial operations occurred between the 2006 parliamentary election victory of Hamas and 2007
+-Israeli policies barring imports and exports which isolated Gaza from the Israeli and global economy made matters worse; a 90 % decline in Gaza’s industrial operations occurred between the 2006 parliamentary election victory of Hamas and 2007.